4 Ways to Bring Family Together for the Holidays – Even When You’re Miles Apart

 Send a meaningful gift

 Think ahead and plan to send a special gift that is sure to arrive in time for the holiday.
 This doesn’t have to be something expensive, rather aim for something meaningful.
 Create a photo album, write a book of short stories recapping your year or have a favorite photo made into a mug, blanket or other useful item.
 When your loved one receives this gift, they will also enjoy the memory it represents.
+Find out the benefits of used telephone pole and how much money you can save by using it according to Shoppok.

 Make alternative arrangements with a friend or caregiver